 Since the Parliament of Religions, I have been studying Christian institutions, and I have also studied the way in which the Christian ministers and the missionaries are manufactured in this country, and have learned to pity them.
 We must not blame them too severely, because their education is too narrow to make them broad-minded.
 I grant that they are good-hearted, that they are good husbands and often fathers of large families, but generally they are very ignorant, especially of the history of civilisation and of the philosophy of religion of India.
 Most of them do not even know the history of ancient India.

 Me, and thousands of others in this country like me, are half-baked, because we were never allowed to complete our schooling.
 Open our skulls, look in with a penlight, and you'll find an odd museum of ideas: sentences of history or mathematics remembered from school textbooks (no boy remembers his schooling like the one who was taken out of school, let me assure you), sentences about politics read in a newspaper while waiting for someone to come to an office, triangles and pyramids seen on the torn pages of the old geometry textbooks which every tea shop in this country uses to wrap its snacks in, bits of All India Radio news bulletins, things that drop into your mind, like lizards from the ceiling, in the half hour before falling asleep – all these ideas, half-formed and half-digested and half-correct, mix up with other half-cooked ideas in your head, and I guess these half-formed ideas bugger one another, and make more half-formed ideas, and this is what you act on and live with. ibid. p10-11

 I am talking of a place in India, at least a third of the country, a fertile place, full of rice fields and wheat fields and ponds in the middle of those fields choked with lotuses and water lilies, and water buffaloes wading through the ponds and chewing on the lotuses and lilies.
 Those who live in this place call it the Darkness.
 Please understand, Your Excellency, that India is two countries in one: an India of Light, and an India of Darkness.
 The ocean brings light to my country.
 Every place on the map of India near the ocean is well-off.
 But the river brings Darkness to India – the black river. ibid. p14

 There is a small branch of the Ganga that flows just outside Laxmangarh; boats come down from the world outside, bringing supplies every Monday.
 There is one street in the village; a bright strip of sewage splits it into two.
-On either side of the ooze, a market: three more or less identical shops selling more or less identically adulterated and state items of rice, cooking oil, kerosene, biscuits, cigarettes, and jaggery. ibid. pp18-19
+On either side of the ooze, a market: three more or less identical shops selling more or less identically adulterated and stale items of rice, cooking oil, kerosene, biscuits, cigarettes, and jaggery. ibid. pp18-19

 See, this country, in its days of greatness, when it was the richest nation on earth, was like a zoo.
 A clean, well-kept orderly zoo.
 Everyone in his place, everyone happy. ibid. p63